iosifache/ossfortress/wiki/docs/Known vulnerabilities.md

 :::note

 The list of vulnerabilities is not exhaustive.
-Please see the [contribution guide](https://github.com/iosifache/oss_fortress/blob/main/CONTRIBUTING.md) to propose including new vulnerabilities of Ubuntu Potrait.
+Please see the [contribution guide](https://github.com/iosifache/oss_fortress/blob/main/CONTRIBUTING.md) to propose including new vulnerabilities of Sand Castle.

 :::